fscorrupt/Posterizarr/README.md

     <summary>SeasonPosterOverlayPart [click to unfold]</summary>
     <br>

+    - `ShowFallback`: Set to `true` if you want to fallback to show poster if no season poster was found.
     - `fontAllCaps`: Set to `true` for all caps text, else `false`.
     - `AddBorder`: Set to `true` to add a border to the image.
     - `AddText`: Set to `true` to add text to the image.